tiendu/tiendu.github.io/src/content/blog/2026-06-27-first-30-mins-production-incident.md

 ---
-title: The First 30 Minutes of a Production Incident
+title: "The First 30 Minutes of a Production Incident"
 date: 2026-06-27
 categories: ["Automation, Systems & Engineering"]
 ---